 - 1. Check whether the vehicle engine and genset share the same starting battery.
 If so, and this fault occurs when cranking the vehicle engine, low battery voltage may be causing this shutdown.
 Increase battery capacity or install a separate battery and battery charging system for the genset. - 2.
 Replace the controller assembly (p.
-10-1).
+10-2).

-AWARNING Some genset service procedures present hazards that can result in severe personal injury or death.
-Only trained and experienced service personnel with knowledge of fuels, electricity, and machinery hazards should perform genset service.
+A WARNING Some genset service procedures present hazards that can result in severe personal injury or death.
+Only qualified service personnel with knowledge of fuels, electricity, and machinery hazards should perform genset service.
 See Safety Precautions.